BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-After meeting at the house, we walked over to Kurt Gödel's house, which is right nearby.
+After meeting at the house, we walked to Kurt Gödel's house, which is right nearby.
 Albert Einstein's house is nearby too.
 On the same trip, my dad and I visited the Institute for Advanced study.
 We walked along the trails in the Institute Woods, which are open to the public.
 </p>